 *NOTE: Intake is first-come-first-serve, pending funding availability.

 Career transition support for mid-career adult professionals including career matchmaking and job placement with local employers.
 Access to other CEER services available.
 Funded through our ELST (Employment, Life Skills & Training) program.

 Indigenous Business 1:1 Mentoring Program for entrepreneurs.
 If you are looking to launch a business, work as an artist, grow your business or improve your small business.
 Please contact us for the next offering.

 Welcoming the community to a once a week in-person drop-in job club.
-Drop-in any time between 1pm and 4pm on Monday’s in the Computer Lab.
+Drop-in any time between 1pm and 4pm on Tuesday’s in the Computer Lab.
 If you can’t join us for our drop-in or would like the latest information about CEER please join our Facebook group for employment opportunities, resources and local information in the Greater Victoria area.

 - RBC Indigenous Student Awards Program (apply by February)

 - Irving K. Barker Award (apply in March or April)